Siege of Sparta: Prelude

 Pyrrhus was receptive to Cleonymus' appeals to install him on the Spartan throne and agreed to assist him.
 To achieve this, the Epiriote King assembled an army of 27,000 men.
-It consisted 25,000 infantry, 2,000 cavalry and was supplemented by 24 war elephants.
+It consisted of 25,000 infantry, 2,000 cavalry and was supplemented by 24 war elephants.
 The size of Pyrrhus' expedition indicates that he viewed aiding Cleonymus as an opportunity to extend his hegemony into the Peloponnese and secure Sparta as an ally.
 An alternate theory is that Pyrrhus undertook his invasion of the Peloponnese as a means of cutting off any support that Antigonus was still receiving from the southern Greek poleis.
 After mustering his force, Pyrrhus marched south through central Greece and through to the Peloponnese.
 N. G. L. Hammond speculates that Pyrrhus' army marched down to Pleuron on the Aetolian side of the Gulf of Corinth and crossed from there into the Peloponnese.
 This suggests that the invasion was facilitated by the Aetolian League, a power confederate in Central Greece, which was hostile to Antigonus.

 Upon his arrival in the Peloponnese, Pyrrhus was welcomed in Achaia before continuing his march to Megalopolis.
 There he was met by Spartan ambassadors as well as those from Messene, Athens and the Achaean League.
 Pyrrhus appears to have received support for his invasion from some of Sparta's neighbours, namely Elis, Megalopolis and some Achaian cities which would profit from reduced Spartan power.
 In response to the Spartan emissaries' inquiries as to his intentions, the Epiriote King managed to deceive them.
 Pyrrhus asserted that his aim in invading the Peloponnese was to liberate the cities still held by Antigonus and to send his sons to Sparta to be educated in the agoge.
 After the withdrawal of the ambassadors, the Epiriote army advanced into Laconia, followed the Eurotas River south and started ravaging the territory of the Spartan perioeci.
 Pyrrhus' deceit prompted outrage in Sparta and the ambassadors were again dispatched to the Epiriote to upbraid him for his perfidy.